PrefectHQ/prefect/docs/guides/big-data.md

 ### Remove task introspection

 When a task is called from a flow, each argument is introspected by Prefect, by default.
-You can disable this behavior for a task by wrapping the argument using [`quote`](https://docs.prefect.io/latest/api-ref/prefect/utilities/annotations/#prefect.utilities.annotations.quote) like this:
+To speed up your workflow runs can disable this behavior for a task by wrapping the argument using [`quote`](https://docs.prefect.io/latest/api-ref/prefect/utilities/annotations/#prefect.utilities.annotations.quote) like this:

 ```python hl="9" title="etl_quote.py"
 ...